jrnold/r4ds-exercise-solutions/.github/CONTRIBUTING.md

     apply these styles, but please don't restyle code that has nothing to do with your PR.

--   For user-facing changes, add a bullet to the top of `NEWS.md` below the current development version header describing the changes made followed by your GitHub username, and links to relevant issue(s)/PR(s).

 ## Code of Conduct

 Please note that the R4DSSolutions project is released with a